dxdbg/udi/DESIGN.md

 mechanism).
 These named pipes will be used to create a pseudo-filesystem.
 The UDI library creates the following file hierarchy:

     .../udi/<username>/<pid>/:
         request     All requests are written into this file response    Receive responses from requests
         events      Used to wait for events to occur in the target process
         <tid>/:
-        request     All requests are written into this file response    Receive thread-specific response from requests
+           request     All thread-specific requests are written into this file response    Receive thread-specific response from requests

 ## 3.1 Process and thread control model ##